Birkhoff algorithm: Tools

 A permutation set of an n-by-n matrix X is a set of n entries of X containing exactly one entry from each row and from each column.
-A theorem by Dénes Kőnig says that: Every bistochastic matrix has a permutation-set in which all entries are positive.The positivity graph of an n-by-n matrix X is a bipartite graph with 2n vertices, in which the vertices on one side are n rows and the vertices on the other side are the n columns, and there is an edge between a row and a column iff the entry at that row and column is positive.
+A theorem by Dénes Kőnig says that: Every bistochastic matrix has a permutation-set in which all entries are positive.The positivity graph of an n-by-n matrix X is a bipartite graph with 2n vertices, in which the vertices on one side are n rows and the vertices on the other side are the n columns, and there is an edge between a row and a column if the entry at that row and column is positive.
 A permutation set with positive entries is equivalent to a perfect matching in the positivity graph.
 A perfect matching in a bipartite graph can be found in polynomial time, e.g. using any algorithm for maximum cardinality matching.
-Kőnig's theorem is equivalent to the following:The positivity graph of any bistochastic matrix admits a perfect matching.A matrix is called scaled-bistochastic if all elements are weakly-positive, and the sum of each row and column equals c, where c is some positive constant.
+Kőnig's theorem is equivalent to the following:The positivity graph of any bistochastic matrix admits a perfect matching.A matrix is called scaled-bistochastic if all elements are non-negative, and the sum of each row and column equals c, where c is some positive constant.
 In other words, it is c times a bistochastic matrix.
 Since the positivity graph is not affected by scaling:The positivity graph of any scaled-bistochastic matrix admits a perfect matching.